Clifton and Compton: Hangingbridge

 The Hanging Bridge is a structure with five pointed arches situated some 3/4 mile west of the village of Hangingbridge.
-It was probably built in the 14th century though it was partly concealed by widening in 1937. this improvement serving to illustrate the progression from medieval packhorse transport to larger-scale cart transport.
+It was probably built in the 14th century though it was partly concealed by widening in 1937, this improvement serving to illustrate the progression from medieval packhorse transport to larger-scale cart transport.
 It is thought that the bridge was named following the events of 1745, however it was already often referred to as Hanging Bridge at least 200 years earlier, and more likely the name of Hanging Bridge came from an early form of suspension bridge that spanned the River Dove, and not because it was a place of execution.

-The 1745 legend involved the defeat of Bonnie Prince Charlie in Derby in 1745, with his forces making their way back to the north, they took their frustrations at their defeat out on the locals.
+The 1745 legend involved the defeat of Bonnie Prince Charlie in Derby in that year, with his forces making their way back to the north, they took their frustrations at their defeat out on the locals.
 As they passed through Mayfield, the villagers used the church as a refuge, but were shot at by the soldiers.
 The invaders were supposedly caught and hanged from gallows over the side of the bridge.
 A gibbet was found near Mayfield at the junction of Gallowstree Lane and Old Bank.
 Road junctions were then the usual place for siting gallows so that the corpses of those hung would be seen by all passers-by to deter others from being involved in crime.
 The gallows were a landmark feature that would have been easily seen from a distance.
 The gallows may have been a tree or it could have been a built structure.
 In 1745 executions were unlikely to have occurred elsewhere, particularly somewhere relatively less prominent such as the Hanging Bridge.

 Additionally, James Rolleston (or Rolston), a member of a wealthy family and an MP for Newcastle-under-Lyme that gave to the building of Mayfield church in the 1300s and then added the tower in 1515, mentioned the Hanging Bridge in his will.
 He left £2 each for repairs to both the church and the "Hanging Bridge", the will dated 1553.
 Even before this, an earlier reference to the bridge is in a 13th-century local charter written in Latin.
 Another theory is that the word ‘hanging’ derives from the Old English word ‘han’ meaning a wild bird and ‘gan’ meaning at the bottom of a hill.
 It is possible that a thousand years ago Saxons were already referring to the crossing as ‘Hangan Bridge’, with it extending to the modern form at some later date.

 Hangingbridge the settlement, was transferred from Offcote and Underwood township to Clifton in 1887.

-Railway
+Railway and station

 Clifton (for Mayfield) railway station was sited along the North Staffordshire Railway, Ashbourne branch.
 It was opened in 1852, and closed in 1963.
 It was accessed via Watery Lane, the station building is now a private residence.